-The IRS offers a tax credit that rewards lower-income taxpayers for saving for retirement, called the retirement savings contributions credit — or simply the saver’s credit.
-You can take advantage of this credit if you have an adjusted gross income (AGI) of $30,500 or less in 2015, but the income limits are greater for heads of households and married couples filing jointly.
+The IRS offers a tax credit that rewards lower-income taxpayers for saving for retirement, called the retirement savings contributions credit — or simply the saver's credit.
+You can take advantage of the 2016 saver's credit if you have an adjusted gross income (AGI) of $30,750 or less, but the income limits are greater for heads of households and married couples filing jointly.

-Depending on your AGI, the amount of the credit is 50 percent, 20 percent or 10 percent of your retirement plan or IRA contributions up to $2,000" — $4,000 if you're married filing jointly, states the IRS.
+Depending on your AGI, "the amount of the credit is 50 percent, 20 percent or 10 percent of your retirement plan or IRA contributions up to $2,000" — $4,000 if you're married filing jointly, states the IRS.

 20. Saving money: There's an app for that.

-And lastly, as every 20-something knows, your phone can be the best tool you have in your pocket.
-That’s even true when it comes to saving money.
+As every millennial knows, your phone can be the best tool you have in your pocket.
+That's even true when it comes to saving money in your 20s.

-Whatever aspect of your finances you struggle with, there’s probably an app to help you with that.
 If you need to create a budget that matches your financial reality, try the Level Money app.
-For tracking daily spending and savings goals progress, try Mint.
+For tracking daily spending and savings progress, try Mint.
 And if you have a hard time finding the extra funds in your budget for saving, try money-saving app Digit, which tracks your finances and adjusts savings accordingly, funneling money into your savings account in such a way that you never miss it.

-More and more banks are also offering their own versions of spending and budget trackers.
+Many banks also offer their own versions of spending and budget trackers.
 Check with your financial institution to see which mobile savings tools are available.